thanosgabi-ai/Bargain-Screener/README.md

 ## What It Does

-Bargain Screener scans thousands of stocks against three distinct strategies (value, momentum, small-cap growth), then gives users 25+ dedicated analysis tools to research any candidate in depth — from discounted cash flow models to options-implied market sentiment to biotech clinical trial tracking.
+Bargain Screener scans thousands of stocks against three distinct strategies (value, momentum, small-cap growth), then gives users 25+ dedicated analysis tools to research any candidate in depth — from discounted cash flow models to options-implied market sentiment to biotech clinical trial tracking, all unified behind a single-ticker "Deep-Dive" dashboard.

 ## Key Features